SleepyMario/phantombot-docker/README.md

 --> Please let me know if anything fails to work!

 # How to run
 Edit the command below according to your needs.
 You will need to mount the config files so they'll be saved upon exit.
 The keystore.jks file is optional (only add it when using https).
+Finally open ports 25000-25004.
 ```sh
 docker run -it \
 	-v /PATH/TO/botlogin.txt:/phantombot/config/botlogin.txt \